Faraday School kidnapping: Eastwood's escape and second kidnapping

-On 16 December 1976, Edwin Eastwood escaped from Geelong Prison after stealing a car.
+On 16 December 1976, Eastwood escaped from Geelong Prison after stealing a car.
 On 15 February 1977, he kidnapped a teacher and nine pupils from the Wooreen State School in Gippsland, Victoria.
 While driving off, he collided with a truck and held the driver and his partner hostage.
 Twenty minutes later, another log truck came along and Eastwood waved it to a stop before taking the driver and passenger hostage.
 He then commandeered a campervan with two female occupants and also took them hostage.

-Finally, with sixteen hostages, he demanded a ransom of US$7 million, guns, 100 kilograms of heroin and cocaine, and the release of seventeen inmates from Pentridge Prison.
+Finally, with 16 hostages, he demanded a ransom of US$7 million, guns, 100 kilograms of heroin and cocaine, the release of 17 inmates from Pentridge Prison and a fully-fueled late model car.
 However, one of the hostages, Robin Smith, escaped and notified police, and Eastwood fled with the remaining hostages.
-After the campervan was disabled by police gunfire at Woodside, Eastwood was shot below the right knee and re-captured by police.
+After the campervan was disabled by police gunfire at Woodside, he was shot below the right knee and re-captured by police.
 (Eastwood claimed that he was shot after surrendering to police whilst unarmed.)

 Eastwood pleaded guilty to 25 charges, including 16 counts of kidnapping, three counts of theft of a motor vehicle, three counts of using a firearm with intent to avoid lawful apprehension, one count of escaping lawful custody, one count of burglary, and one count of theft, with 10 other charges taken into consideration.
-He was sentenced on 8 November 1977 to 21 years' imprisonment with a non-parole period of 18 years, with Justice Murray ordering that the sentence was to be served concurrently with the balance of the sentence from the Faraday kidnapping; thus, the total effective sentence imposed in respect of both kidnappings was 25 years and 11 months' imprisonment with a non-parole period of 22 years and 11 months.
+He was sentenced on 8 November 1977 to 21 years' imprisonment with a non-parole period of 18 years, with Justice Murray ordering that the sentence be served consecutively with the balance of the sentence from the Faraday kidnapping; thus, the total effective sentence imposed in respect of both kidnappings was 25 years and 11 months' imprisonment with a non-parole period of 22 years and 11 months.

 On 30 April 1981, Eastwood strangled convicted rapist Glen Davies in the exercise yard of Pentridge Prison and was charged with murder; he was subsequently acquitted on the grounds of self-defense, having been stabbed 10 times during the incident.

-After remissions were abolished, Eastwood's application for a re-determination of his sentence was granted, and after allowing for 17 months of remissions forfeited as a result of the 1976 escape, he was re-sentenced to 20 years and 4 months' imprisonment with a non-parole period of 18 years and 4 months.
+After remissions were abolished, Eastwood's application for a re-determination of his sentence was granted.
+Allowing for 17 months of remissions forfeited as a result of the 1976 escape, he was re-sentenced to 20 years and four months' imprisonment with a non-parole period of 18 years and four months.

-He was released on parole in 1990, however was soon back in jail after being convicted of a burglary at a factory in Notting Hill.
-He was eventually released in 1992 after choosing to decline parole offered in 1991, and worked as a truck driver.
+Eastwood was released on parole in 1990.
+He was soon back in jail after being convicted of a burglary at a factory in Notting Hill.
+He stole chemicals that when combined would produce cyanide gas.
+He was eventually released in 1992 after choosing to decline parole offered in 1991 and worked as a truck driver.
 He was re-arrested in 2001.